Meteor (satellite): Meteor 2-7

-Meteor 2-7 launched on May 14, 1981 by the USSR out of Plesetsk on a Vostok 2-M with 1st Generation Upper Stage.
-It had a weight of 2750 kg, and contained the usual suite of communication and orbit control equipment powered by large solar arrays.
-It's mission was cloud observation and IR temperature/humidity sounding, using a Radiation Measurement Complex (RMk-2), Infrared Sounding Radiometer, Television Camera and Infrared Instrument.
-It ceased operations on November 14, 1982.
+Meteor 2-7 launched on May 14, 1981, by the USSR out of Plesetsk on a Vostok 2-M with 1st Generation Upper Stage.
+It had a weight of 2,750 kg, and contained the usual suite of communication and orbit control equipment powered by large solar arrays.
+Its mission was cloud observation and IR temperature/humidity sounding, using a Radiation Measurement Complex (RMk-2), Infrared Sounding Radiometer, Television Camera and Infrared Instrument.
+It ceased operations on 14 November 1982.
 In March 2004, it experienced an event, or a series of events, that caused it to break into 8 pieces.
 The cause of this break-up is unknown.

 Meteor 2-8

-Meteor 2-8 launched on March 25, 1982 by the USSR out of Plesetsk on a Tsyklon-3 It had a weight of 1500 kg, and It carried scientific and meteorological instruments, and service systems.
-It's mission was cloud observation and IR temperature/humidity sounding, using a Radiation Measurement Complex (RMk-2), Infrared Sounding Radiometer, Television Camera and Infrared Instrument.
-It ceased operations on September 25, 1983.
-On May 29, 1999 it experienced a break up event that caused it to break into 53 pieces.
+Meteor 2-8 launched on 25 March 1982 by the USSR out of Plesetsk on a Tsyklon-3 It had a weight of 1,500 kg, and It carried scientific and meteorological instruments, and service systems.
+Its mission was cloud observation and IR temperature/humidity sounding, using a Radiation Measurement Complex (RMk-2), Infrared Sounding Radiometer, Television Camera and Infrared Instrument.
+It ceased operations on 25 September 1983.
+On 29 May 1999, it experienced a break-up event that caused it to break into 53 pieces.
 The cause of this break-up is unknown.